NatronGitHub/natron-python-scripting/Python_GUI/flipbook/README.md

 ### NOTE :

+Frames are rendered in the folder specified in : Preferences -> Caching -> Disk cache path.
+Default folder is :
+- Windows : C:/Users/<user>/AppData/Local/INRIA/Natron/cache

 ## Windows :
 * Supported viewers : djv_view - mrViewer - PdPlayer.
 * paths to the .exe must be set in the WIN_DJV.txt, WIN_mrViewer.txt and WIN_PDPLAYER.txt